MicrosoftDocs/edge-developer/microsoft-edge/web-platform/deprecating-ie-support.md

 This article describes the following concepts.

 *   The user experience for redirection
-*   How a site gets added to the IE compatibility list
+*   How to add your site to the IE compatibility list
-*   How to get your site added or removed from the list
+*   How to remove your site from the IE compatibility list

 ## Why is a site added to the IE compatibility list?